Arturo Aleman Obituary - Azle, TX | Legacy Remembers

-Arturo Aleman's passing at the age of 47 on Tuesday, December 01, 2020 has been publicly announced by Azle & Lake Worth Funeral Home in Azle, TX .
+Arturo Aleman's passing at the age of 47 on Tuesday, December 01, 2020 has been publicly announced by Roberts Family Affordable Funeral Home in Fort Worth, TX .

 Legacy invites you to offer condolences and share memories of Arturo in the Guest Book below.

-The most recent obituary and service information is available at the Azle & Lake Worth Funeral Home website.
+The most recent obituary and service information is available at the Roberts Family Affordable Funeral Home website.

 Legacy.com reports daily on death announcements in local communities nationwide.
 Visit our funeral home directory